Education in the Maldives

-As of 2002, the President's Office claimed that universal primary education has almost been achieved and the literacy rate had improved from 70 percent in 1978 to 98.82 percent.
+As of 2002, the President's Office claimed that universal primary education has almost been achieved and the literacy rate had improved from 70 per cent in 1978 to 98.82 per cent.
 In 2005, there were 106,220 students in schools, or 40% of the total population.

 Higher education

 A National University Act was passed in January 2011 to establish the first university in the Maldives.
 Institutions offering higher education in the Maldives are: